-Step inside the world’s largest indoor desert or North America’s largest indoor rainforest without leaving your classroom or home.
-Virtual field trips are hosted live through video conferencing with Zoo experts and take participants inside the most popular exhibits at one of the world’s best zoos.
+Visit Omaha’s Henry Doorly Zoo and Aquarium from the comfort of your own home or classroom!
+Virtual field trips are hosted live through video conferencing with Zoo experts, and take participants inside the most popular exhibits at one of the world’s best zoos.

 Designed to align with and supplement school curriculum, our distance learning programs are perfect for schools that cannot travel to the Zoo and for students learning from home.

 During our virtual field trips students will learn about Zoo animals, speak with experts, play games, and explore habitats from around the world.
 These programs are fun, interactive, and correlate with state and national standards.
 Programs are scheduled at your convenience and connection is easy.
 The only technology required is a webcam, microphone, and an internet connection (preferably wired).
 All programs are adaptable for different age groups and developmental levels.

-Program Fee: $125 (out-of-state), $120 (in-state) for the 1st program and $100 for each additional and consecutive program.

 Due to the interactive nature of the program, class size is limited to one grade level and 50 students.
-Small schools may combine grades if they limit to under 40 students.
-Program duration is 45-60 minutes.
+Small schools may combine grades if they limit to under 50 students.

-A pioneer of Distance Learning, the Omaha Zoo began connecting with schools in rural Nebraska nearly 20 years ago.
+A pioneer of Distance Learning, Omaha's Henry Doorly Zoo and Aquarium began connecting with schools in rural Nebraska over 20 years ago.
 The Virtual Field Trip program is a proud recipient of the Pinnacle Award from the Center for Interactive Learning and Collaboration.

 Book a Virtual Field Trip

-Visit the Lied Jungle, the largest indoor rainforest in the Americas.
-With 1.5 acres of exhibit space, this tour gives a chance to see monkeys, bats, frogs, giant air breathing fish, and so much more!
+Visit the Lied Jungle, the largest indoor rainforest in the country!
+This virtual tour of our nearly 2-acre multi-story exhibit gives participants a chance to see monkeys, bats, frogs, and so much more!
 We will learn about the plants and animals that make their home in various layers of the rainforest and participants will see why the Lied Jungle must been seen to be believed.
-This lush tropical backdrop will help build an appreciation for this incredible ecosystem as participants discover why it is important to save Earth's rainforests.
+The lush tropical backdrop will help build an appreciation for this incredible ecosystem as participants discover why it is important to save Earth's rainforests.
 This program contains plenty of opportunities for audience questions and is adaptable based on audience needs.